ddanilov/soundscape/README.md

 ## Installation

-Prebuilt binaries for Windows and macOS are available from the [Releases page](https://github.com/ddanilov/soundscape-qt/releases).
+Prebuilt binaries for Windows, macOS and Linux are available from the [Releases page](https://github.com/ddanilov/soundscape-qt/releases).

+On Linux you may need to install additional packages in order to run the application.
+Most likely XCB util-cursor module is missing.
+On Debian-based systems you can install it with

+    sudo apt-get install libxcb-cursor0

+and on RPM-based sytems with

+    sudo dnf install xcb-util-cursor